Skip to main content

 Minimum Wages in Norway

-In Norway, there are no statutory provisions governing minimum wages.
-However, the norm or minimum wage is typically outlined in collective agreements.
-Certain sectors have introduced minimum wages based on universally applicable collective agreements, covering all workers within a specific industry, regardless of their direct involvement in the agreement.
-Sectors with such generally applicable collective agreements include construction, maritime construction, agriculture, horticulture, cleaning, fish processing, electricians, freight and passenger transport, hotel, restaurant, and catering.
+In Norway, there are no statutory provisions governing a general minimum wage.
+However, minimum wages are outlined in generally applicable collective agreements in certain sectors.
+Sectors with such generally applicable collective agreements include construction, maritime construction, agriculture, horticulture, cleaning, fish processing, electricians, freight and passenger transport, and hotel, restaurant, and catering.

 Banking Requirements Related to Payroll